 In case you don’t find any convenient or comfortable direct flights to Tuscany airports, check availability also to the airports of Bologna (in less than one hour by car or train you are in Florence) and Genoa (one hour from northern Tuscany) or to the main Italian HUB of Milano Malpensa and Roma Fiumicino.

-Milan, Bologna and Rome are connected to Florence with high-speed trains, and booking in advance you will find very cheap tickets.
+Milan, Bologna, and Rome are connected to Florence with high-speed trains, and by booking in advance you will find very cheap tickets.

-Bologna is only one hour from Florence and you can easily reach it by car or train.
+Bologna Airport is one of the biggest hubs of Italy.
+The town is only one hour from Florence and you can easily reach it by car or train.
 Using the car you can take the A1 motorway “Autostrada del Sole”.
-By train you can take one of the many high-speed trains that everyday run between the two central railstations.
-Then, from Florence you will reach all the other location of the region.
+By train, you can take one of the many high-speed trains that run between the two central rail stations.
+Then, from Florence, you will reach all the other locations of the region.

-Genoa, the capital of Liguria region, is connected to Tuscany with the coastal A12 motorway that allow you to reach by car the Apuan Riviera, Versilia, Pisa and the Etruscan Coast.
-Even train is a good way of transportation, and you easily reach the city of Carrara, Massa and Pisa, and the holiday resorts of Versilia and Maremma.
+Genoa, the capital of the Liguria region, is connected to Tuscany with the coastal A12 motorway that allows you to reach by car the Apuan Riviera, Versilia, Pisa, and the Etruscan Coast.
+Even the train is a good way of transportation, and you easily reach the cities of Carrara, Massa, and Pisa, and the holiday resorts of Versilia and Maremma.

 Milano Malpensa Airport